intrig-unicamp/ixp-ptt-br/analysis/Adjacencies/peeringMatrixByProfile/README.txt

 5) generatePlt.sh: generates the gnuplot file

 The script runPeeringMatrix.sh can be used to run all of the above programs in a sequence

+TODO: the following files could be easily merged in just one: order.txt and profile_separator.txt